heartcombo/devise/README.md

 * `sign_up` (`Devise::RegistrationsController#create`) - Permits authentication keys plus `password` and `password_confirmation`
 * `account_update` (`Devise::RegistrationsController#update`) - Permits authentication keys plus `password`, `password_confirmation` and `current_password`

-In case you want to permit additional parameters (the lazy way™) you can do with a simple before filter in your `ApplicationController`:
+In case you want to permit additional parameters (the lazy way™) you can do with a simple before filter in your `ApplicationController` - but watch out!, this only works in **master** branch so far:

 ```ruby
 class ApplicationController < ActionController::Base